Americans Will Need a ‘Visa’ to Visit Europe in 2024.

 ETIAS is not a visa in the traditional sense; it only requires a quick online application, with approval delivered via email.
 In order to receive authorization, visitors must fill out an online form providing details about their basic biographical information, travel plans and travel history, as well as other security questions.

-Although many Americans were apprehensive about waiting on another travel document when the program was first announced, as more details about ETIAS become available, many travelers are expressing relief at the simplicity of the process.
+Although many Americans initially worried about another travel document, as details about ETIAS emerge, travelers are expressing relief at its simplicity.

 (CONDÉ NAST TRAVELER) / (Traveler, 2023)